Masteradilio/squad_forge_SE/README.md

-# ForgeOS
+# Squad Forge SE - An Agent Orquestrator for Software Engineering

-ForgeOS is a local-first, supervised software-engineering control plane.
+Squad Forge SE is a local-first, supervised software-engineering control plane.
 It turns a Markdown PRD into bounded task contracts, isolated worktree changes, tests, reviews, risk and cost evidence, and a human-reviewable `PR_READY` result.